ssko7098/capstone/wiki/minutes/Week-8/20240917-TutorMeeting.md

 ## Item 1 - Assignment Overview
 Tutor remonded us of the following assignments:
-* Next week we have the week 9
+* Next week we have the week 9 presentation.
+Tutor told us to put a slide at the end to display who did what.
 * Nothing due to week 12 after that
 * Second individual report due week 13